 All fields are populated automatically.
-If you want to change the group ID or the Artificial ID, note that the values cannot include spaces or special characters.
+If you want to change the group ID or the artifact ID, note that the values cannot include spaces or special characters.
 The only special characters allowed are periods (.), underscores (), and dashes (-).
+An example of a typical group ID or artifact ID is org.company-name_project-name.